 Each of the acts requires council members, supervisors, and certain other elected and appointed officials to read and familiarize themselves with the three sets of laws.

-This 2020 Virginia Municipal League publication explains both laws in non-legal terms as much as possible.
+This 2022 Virginia Municipal League publication explains these laws in non-legal terms as much aspossible.
 It is not written for lawyers, though we hope it will be useful for attorneys, too.